philmph/philmph.github.io/content/posts/2/index.md

 ---

-When running `opentofu apply`, this will result in the creation of two DNS records in Cloudflare:
+When running `tofu apply`, this will result in the creation of two DNS records in Cloudflare:

 ![DNS Records](dns_records.jpg)